 When medical errors occur within the NICU, an infant’s health can suffer.
 In severe cases, permanent brain damage or death may occur.
 In addition to premature birth, babies may be admitted into an intensive care unit for a variety of reasons including respiratory distress syndrome (RDS), Hypoxic-Ischemic Encephalopathy (HIE) (lack of oxygen and blood to the brain), infections, difficulty breathing, hypoglycemia, perinatal depression, maternal chorioamnionitis (infection of the placenta), or sepsis (a life-threatening infection complication).

 At Miller & Wagner, our attorneys investigate and present damages claims for medical negligence occurring in neonatal intensive care.
-With offices in Eugene and Portland, our medical malpractice attorneys represent families throughout Oregon and Southwest Washington and will provide a free initial consultation to discuss your case.
+With offices in Pacific City and Portland, our medical malpractice attorneys represent families throughout Oregon and Southwest Washington and will provide a free initial consultation to discuss your case.

 Free Case Evaluation